YifanJiang233/YifanJiang233.github.io/_pages/home.md

 I am Yifan Jiang (蒋亦凡), a third-year student in the Mathematics of Random Systems CDT.
 Before coming to Oxford, I studied as an undergraduate in Mathematics at Fudan University.
-I have a broad interest in stochastic analysis and its applications in finance.
+I have a broad interest in stochastic analysis and its applications in finance and machine learning.

 It is my honor to be supervised by Professor Jan Obłój and Professor Gui-Qiang Chen.
-My DPhil research is focused on the Wasserstein distributional sensitivity to model uncertainty in dynamic context.
+My DPhil research is focused on a causal transport--type distributionally robust optimization in dynamic context.